scaffold-eth/scaffold-eth/README.md

 📱 Open http://localhost:3000 to see the app

-📚 RTFM: Check out [solidity by example](https://solidity-by-example.org) and check out the [Solidity globals and units](https://solidity.readthedocs.io/en/v0.4.24/units-and-global-variables.html)
+📚 Keep [solidity by example](https://solidity-by-example.org) handy and check out the [Solidity globals and units](https://solidity.readthedocs.io/en/v0.4.24/units-and-global-variables.html)

 👨‍🏫 Maybe start super simple and add a counter `uint8 public count = 1;`